 "The play is a portrait of a quintessentially English eccentric and his two great passions, music and his wife, Audrey.
 Roger Allam plays roly-poly John Christie to delightfully dogged perfection, a man who brought bumbling resolve and enthusiasm to the opera house in his garden on the Sussex Downs.
 Audrey (a captivating Nancy Carroll) is the soprano of the title, for whom Christie fell late in life.
 On her deathbed she recalls her happiest times, playing Susanna in The Marriage Of Figaro.
 David Hare seems at pains to detail Christie's determination that art should require an effort, somewhat undermined by the fact that only those with free time and fat wallets can afford the effort Glyndebourne entails.
 There's a play in there somewhere."
 The Mail on Sunday

-The Moderate Soprano in London at the Duke of York's Theatre public previews from 5 April 2018, opens on 12 April 2018 and closes on 30 June 2018
+The Moderate Soprano in London at the Duke of York's Theatre previewed from 5 April 2018, opened on 12 April 2018 and closed on 30 June 2018